jpane24/OVtool/README.md

     #> [1] "100% Done!"
     #> [1] "Recommendation for reporting the sensitivity analyses"
     #> [1] "The sign of the estimated effect is expected to remain consistent when simulated unobserved
-    confounders have the same strength of association with the treatment indicator and outcome that are seen in the observed confounders.
-In the most extreme observed case, the estimated effect size is reduced by 82 percent."
+    confounders have the same strength of associations with the treatment indicator and outcome that are seen in 7 of the 8 observed confounders.
+In the most extreme observed case, eps7p_0, the estimated effect size is 126 percent of the original, but in the opposite direction.
+The sign of the estimate would not be expected to be preserved for unobserved confounders that have the same strength of association with the treatment indicator and outcome as eps7p_0."
     #> [1] "Statistical significance at the 0.05 level is expected to be robust to unobserved
-    confounders with strengths of associations with the treatment indicator and outcome that are seen in 5 of the 8 observed confounders.
-In the most extreme observed case, the p-value would be expected to increase from 0.004 to 0.619.
-Significance at the 0.05 level would not be expected to be preserved for unobserved confounders that have the same strength of association with the treatment indicator and outcome as eps7p_0, sati_0, tss_0."
+    confounders with strengths of associations with the treatment indicator and outcome that are seen in 4 of the 8 observed confounders.
+In the most extreme observed case, the p-value would be expected to increase from 0.004 to 0.473.
+Significance at the 0.05 level would not be expected to be preserved for unobserved confounders that have the same strength of association with the treatment indicator and outcome as eps7p_0, sati_0, ada_0, tss_0."

 The `OVtool` gives a recommendation on how to report findings regarding the direction of the treatment effect and statistical significance.
 An